 Over the past few months, I’ve tested several AI sales tools.
 Some show promise.
 Others are all hype.
-The most talked-about category in the industry is “AI SDRs” — AI Sales Development Representatives.
-These tools claim to automate the entire outbound sales process, replacing the human SDRs.
+Currently th most talked-about category in the field is “AI SDRs” — AI Sales Development Representatives.
+These tools claim to automate the entire outbound sales process, thus replacing the human SDRs.

 B2B sales is complex and slow.
-For example, in healthcare, deals can take several months or even years.
-The outbound sales journey typically follows these steps: lead prospecting, qualification, engagement, and conversion.
+For example, in healthcare, deals take several months or even years.
+The sales journey typically follows these steps: lead prospecting, qualification, engagement, and conversion.

 Prospecting is the most straightforward step.
-You gather names, titles, company data, and emails of relevant prospects.
+You find names, titles, company data, and contacts of the relevant prospects.
+Then you assess who might be the decision-maker and best way to reaching out.

 The engagement and conversion are where the actual selling occurs.
 This is where trust, timing, and messaging matter.
 The best SDRs listen, not just pitch.

 AI SDRs claim they can handle all of this, end-to-end.
 Faster, cheaper, and better than humans.
 Startups like 11x, AiSDR, and Artisan have raised big funding rounds selling this story.
 Their marketing is loud too.
 11x’s landing page shows astronauts dancing on a red planet.
-Artisan put up billboards telling companies to “Stop Hiring Humans”, grabbing attention and pissing people off at the same time.
+Artisan put up billboards all over San Francisco and London telling companies to “Stop Hiring Humans”, grabbing attention and pissing some people off at the same time.

-I tested one of these tools.
-I had the AI SDR find prospects, refine my offer, write emails, and handle outreach.
-The result was zero meaningful responses.
+I tested some of these tools.
+I had it find prospects, gather company data, refine my offer, write emails, and handle outreach.
+The result: zero meaningful responses.
+In fact, if I had invested as much time as I did setting up these tools, I’d have at least 1 meaningful prospect.

 Spray and pray is dead.
-This is why AI SDRs have not delivered so far.
-Other users report the same.
-A public poll from SaaStr showed that only 6% of customers generated revenue from AI SDRs, while 83% got nothing.
+This is why AI SDRs have not delivered so far – not for me and not for others.
+A public poll from SaaStr showed that only 6% of customers generated revenue from AI SDRs, while 83% got absolutely nothing.
 Monthly costs for AI SDRs range from $500 to a few thousand dollars.
 As a result, most customers churn after the first few months.

 With results like these, it’s no surprise that VCs are still hesitant to invest.
 They worry – rightfully so – that the growth isn’t sustainable.
 Desperate, some AI SDR startups have turned to questionable tactics to keep the momentum going.
-11x was recently accused of inflating its revenue to justify its $76M in funding, which led to the CEO stepping down.
+For example, 11x was recently accused of inflating its revenue to justify its $76M in funding, which led to the CEO stepping down…

 Where AI can truly deliver value